Pursuing a master’s degree in nursing can help you have an impact on the lives of countless patients.

 If you are already a registered nurse with a BSN considering earning your MSN, it can be beneficial to enroll in a BSN to MSN program.
 You may be wondering how long such a specified program might take, and it is important to know that different programs will vary based on how many units you need to take.
 However, pursuing a BSN to MSN will usually take you about two years to complete.
 In order to earn your MSN, you will probably need to complete around 37-50 units of coursework.
 Since a Master of Science in Nursing is an advanced degree, you will typically select a specific concentration, depending on which direction you want to take your nursing career.
 The concentration you choose may add a certain amount of units to your required coursework, and could possibly lengthen the time you devote to your BSN to MSN program.

-A master’s degree allows you to expand your career options through selecting a specialized area of study.
 If you are passionate about the business or the education sides of nursing, you can choose an MSN program that offers these concentrations.
 You can also choose to take the Clinical Nurse Specialist track, where you can specialize in: Adult/Gerontology, Family/Individual Health, or Pediatrics.
 If you do not wish to have a specific concentration, BSN to MSN programs can also provide the opportunity for you to earn your MSN without a certain specialization.

 What is an RN to BSN Program?